josh-collinsworth/Pass-the-Pigs-App/README.md

 TODO:

--Make the logs not suck
 -Add error checking/sanitation and truncation to user input -Fix the post-game re-win
 -Fix single player
 -Maybe add an undo button
 -Add ability to rename players.
--I'd also really love to get side-by-side scoreboard/button board swiping going on mobile.

 Here's the boilerplate mumbo jumbo: